 - In writing to;

-o Barnsley: Chief Inspector Mahmood.
-Barnsley Police Headquarters, Churchfields, Barnsley, S70 2DL
+o Barnsley: Chief Inspector Neighbourhoods.
+Barnsley Police Station, Churchfields, Barnsley, S70 2DL

-o Rotherham: Chief Inspector Butterworth.
-Rotherham Police Headquarters, Main Street, Rotherham, S60 1QY
+o Rotherham: Chief Inspector Neighbourhoods.
+Rotherham Police Station, Main Street, Rotherham, S60 1QY

-o Doncaster: Chief Inspector Thomas.
+o Doncaster: Chief Inspector Neighbourhoods.
 Doncaster Police Station, College Road, Doncaster, DN1 3HX

-o Sheffield: T/Chief Inspector Wanless.
+o Sheffield: Chief Inspector Neighbourhoods.
 Attercliffe Police Station, Attercliffe, Sheffield, S9 2AD

 - In person by visiting your nearest Public Enquiry Desk